CAPE TOWN, SOUTH AFRICA 7 Days

 DAY 1

-The Waterfront is more of a tourist attraction with the harbor, plenty of shops, hotels and restaurants.
+The Waterfront is more of a tourist attraction with the harbor, plenty of shops, hotels, and restaurants. <map>

-If time allows, head to Victoria & Alfred's Waterfront for a relaxing dinner.
+If time allows, head to Victoria & Alfred Waterfront for a relaxing dinner.

-The Waterfront is a hub of activity where you’ll find upmarket restaurants <list> bars and hotels, plus part of Cape Town’s working harbor.
+The Waterfront is a hub of activity where you’ll find restaurants and hotels, plus part of Cape Town’s working harbor. <list>

-With Table Mountain as its backdrop, Victoria & Alfred’s Waterfront <map> is the place where locals and visitors come. <Learn more>
+With Table Mountain as its backdrop, V&A Waterfront <map> is the place where locals and visitors come. <Learn more>

 Download the Cape Town Visitors Guide.